A brunch favourite this dish of braised eggs in a tomato pepper sauce (more commonly known as shakshuka), is a delicious and simple dish.

-Shakshuka is quite simply a dish of braised eggs in a spicy tomato sauce.
+Shakshuka is a dish of braised eggs in a spicy tomato sauce.
 The dish originally hails from Tunisia, and from what I can tell is pretty similar to its other Mediterranean derivative – Menemen (from Turkey).
 I’ve also seen it spelt Chakchouka.
 According to Yotam Ottolenghi, who covers his variation of this dish in his recent Jerusalem book, it’s completely OK to play around with the spices, and vegetables included in the tomato sauce base – and that is exactly what I’ve done in my version.
 Carrots for example are not usually part of the recipe, but I rather fancied including them.
 You could also add harissa paste, to the sauce as Ottolenghi does.
-I’d love to try an Italian version of this too with Italian herbs & black olives instead of the spice and topped with fresh oregano and parma ham….
+I’d love to try an Italian version of this too with Italian herbs & black olives instead of the spice and topped with fresh oregano and parma ham.

 I served mine with some dressed green salad for extra goodness.

-- 1 tsp ground cumin
+- 1 teaspoon ground cumin

-- 1 tsp paprika
+- 1 teaspoon smoked paprika

-- pinch salt
+- pinch sea salt

-- 390g carton of chopped tomatoes
+- 1 x 400g tin or carton of chopped tomatoes

 - 4 free-range eggs